 The purposes of wilderness for conserving biodiversity and for recreational experiences are important considerations in identifying, protecting and managing wilderness.
 For people to enjoy a wilderness experience, a wilderness area should remain substantially unmodified by modern human activity.
-The National Parks and Wildlife Service (NPWS), part of the Office of Environment and Heritage, will therefore manage wilderness to maintain or restore its natural values.
+The National Parks and Wildlife Service (NPWS) will therefore manage wilderness to maintain or restore its natural values.

 How is land identified as wilderness?

 - The Wilderness Act 1987 (Wilderness Act) provides the legislative basis for identifying, protecting and managing wilderness in New South Wales.
 Wilderness areas in national parks previously declared under the National Parks and Wildlife Act 1974 (NPW Act) are now recognised under the Wilderness Act.

 - Wilderness areas will have native vegetation cover that is largely unmodified by human activity.

 - A wilderness area will usually be large enough to allow natural processes to be maintained.
 Whole water catchments will be included where possible.
 Boundaries will take into account landforms, communities and management considerations.

 Development and restoration